 Outpatient primary care screening and monitoring means screens for key health indicators and health risks in accordance with established protocols.

-Parent-Child Relational Problem means a behavioral health condition for children or youth related to a parent-child conflict.
+Parent-child relational problem means a behavioral health condition for children or youth related to a parent-child conflict.

-Person or Family Centered Treatment Planning means an ongoing process directed by the individual in collaboration with the individual’s family or other collaterals, to treat an individual’s mental health condition, or addiction including substance use disorder, gambling disorder, or problem gambling in a manner consistent with the individual’s preferences, phase of life and development.
+Person or family centered treatment planning means an ongoing process directed by the individual in collaboration with the individual’s family or other collaterals, to treat an individual’s mental health condition, or addiction including substance use disorder, gambling disorder, or problem gambling in a manner consistent with the individual’s preferences, phase of life and development.
 Treatment planning addresses treatment and rehabilitative goals, needs, preferences, capacities and desired outcomes for the provision of CCBHC services as well as monitoring of treatment of physical health conditions.
 Services are informed and determined by the preliminary triage screening, assessment, and diagnosis process and reflected in the treatment plan.

-Person-centered Care means that an individual participates to every extent possible, in the planning of their services and makes choices about the services and supports that they receive.
+Person-centered care means that an individual participates to every extent possible, in the planning of their services and makes choices about the services and supports that they receive.

 Problem gambling means gambling behavior meeting less than four of the DSM criteria for gambling disorder.